 Over the years, Washington, D.C. has been home to numerous professional baseball teams, very few of them with winning records.
 But, 1884 might take the cake for weirdness.
 That year, the nation's capital boasted two separate teams called the Washington Nationals.
 They finished a combined 59-116.

 On March 2, 1889, President Grover Cleveland signed legislation establishing a zoological park along Rock Creek in Northwest Washington “for the advancement of science and the instruction and recreation of the people.”
-But, of course, the backstory began years before.
+But, of course, the backstory began years before and included buffalo grazing on the National Mall.